-RPI’s Senior Consultants, Brian Ayres and Derreck Mayer, provide an exploration of Kofax KTM’s invoice extraction.
-See how KTM extraction rates improve over time using Learning Server.
+RPI’s Senior Consultants, Brian Ayres and Derreck Mayer, provide an exploration of invoice extraction with Kofax Transformation (formerly Kofax KTM).
+See how Transformation extraction rates improve over time using Learning Server.

 Good morning everybody, thanks for joining our summer webinar series on KTM Learning Server.
 We’ll do a quick info about RPI.
 We’ve been working with Perceptive for about 16 years, our imaging practice has grown, we’re up to about 20 members now.
 The larger portion of our practice is actually a Lawson practice, we have about 70 consultants on the Lawson side.
 Our main offices are in Baltimore, Tampa, and Kansas City where I’m actually at today.

 As far as the work we do at Perceptive, pretty much everything.
 We do eForms, iScript designs, workflow designs, redesigns, upgrades, which we’ve been doing a lot of recently, as I’m sure you’re aware if you use Perceptive.
 Health checks, security audits, migrations, we also work in the clinical and HL7 space.
 That’s a little bit about RPI.

 A little bit about myself.
 My name is [Brian Ayres 00:01:08], I’m a senior Kofax consultant at RPI.
 I’ve been with RPI for about 11 years.
 The majority of that time I’ve been working with the Perceptive tools as well as Kofax.
 It’s kind of given me a unique view into the Kofax software, I’ve seen it grow over the years.
 One of their bragging points usually for their sales is how much money they put into their research and development and I can definitely verify that that’s true.
 We’ve seen the software grow a lot over the last couple years which has made this smart learning a very powerful tool.